Flooding sweeps away a bus and a bridge collapses in Vietnam as storm deaths rise to 59

-HANOI, Vietnam — (AP) — A bridge collapsed and a bus was swept away by flooding Monday as more rain fell on northern Vietnam from a former typhoon that has caused at least 59 deaths in the Southeast Asian country, state media reported.
+HANOI, Vietnam — (AP) — A bridge collapsed and a bus was swept away by flooding Monday as more rain fell following a typhoon Vietnam that has caused at least 59 deaths in the Southeast Asian country and disrupted businesses and factories in the export-focused northern industrial hubs, state media reported.

-Nine people died during the typhoon, which made landfall in Vietnam on Saturday before weakening to a depression, and 50 others died during the consequent floods and landslides.
+Nine people died when Typhoon Yagi made landfall in Vietnam on Saturday before weakening to a tropical depression, and at least 50 others have died in the consequent floods and landslides, state media VN Express reported.
 The water levels of several rivers in northern Vietnam were dangerously high.

 A passenger bus carrying 20 people was swept into a flooded stream by a landslide in mountainous Cao Bang province Monday morning.
-Rescuers were deployed but landslides blocked the path to where the incident took place.
+Rescuers were deployed but landslides blocked their path.

 In Phu Tho province, rescue operations were continuing after a steel bridge over the engorged Red River collapsed Monday morning.
 Reports said 10 cars and trucks along with two motorbikes fell into the river.
 Three people were pulled out of the river and taken to the hospital, but 13 others were missing.